310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 even if i do want to get close, the [water tank] is in the way, you see?

-so how about *you* [forgive] your old self already? i am also trying to do that as much as i can.
+so how about *you* [forgive] your old self already? i am also trying to do that as much as i can…

 wah—!?
 {% endbubble %}